mesosphere/dcos-docs-site/pages/1.9/overview/architecture/task-types/index.md

 # Executors

-Task are executed by a [Mesos Executor](/1.9/overview/concepts/#mesos-executor) which gets specified by the [scheduler](/1.9/overview/concepts/#dcos-scheduler) when it launches a task.
+Tasks are executed by a [Mesos Executor](/1.9/overview/concepts/#mesos-executor) which gets specified by the [scheduler](/1.9/overview/concepts/#dcos-scheduler) when it launches a task.
 In Mesos, the scheduler and its executor(s) are called a [framework](/1.9/overview/concepts/#mesos-framework), but within the broader context of DC/OS we'll often use the terms "scheduler", "executor", and "task" explicitly.

 ### Built-in executors